Project-Elixir/.github/profile/README.md

 > * For urgent need feel free to contact us on provided links.
 > * And for personal build request, membership, sponsor and support, respective platform like patreon
 > * Don't PM unnecessarily !!
-> * Android 15 is the latest OFFICIAL source
+> * Android 16 is the latest version
-> * Android 15 builds are available on [Patreon/BMC](https://www.patreon.com/uglykid24)
+> * Android 16 builds are available on [Patreon/BMC](https://www.patreon.com/uglykid24)
-> * Due to toxicity in community from v4.3 (A14) all builds will be exclusive to [Patreon/BMC only](https://www.patreon.com/uglykid24)
+> * Due to toxicity in android community after v4.3 all builds are now exclusive to [Patreon/BMC only](https://www.patreon.com/uglykid24) only
 > * For any further queries contact us via mail or on Telegram

 ### Help to keep Project Elixir active and running by donating.